flexanalytics/dbt-business-intelligence/README.md

 ## BI Standards

-BI vendors and dbt projects should follow these standards to "speak the same langauge" for a semantic-free BI experience.
+BI vendors and dbt projects should follow these standards to "speak the same language" for a semantic-free BI experience.
 The following sections highlight how these standards should be applied to dbt projects.

 ### Lineage